 Justin Bird began playing the piano at a very early age in New Zealand and came to the United States to further his education in 2004.
-In addition to performing with the New Zealand Symphony Orchestra, and the Auckland, Wellington and National Youth Orchestras, Justin’s career has featured several concerto appearances with the Auckland Philharmonia Orchestra.
+In addition to performing with the New Zealand Symphony Orchestra, Auckland, Wellington and National Youth Orchestras, Justin’s career has featured several concerto appearances with the Auckland Philharmonia Orchestra.
 Two of these performances were in his teens to crowds of over 250,000 people.

 In 1999 he represented New Zealand as a finalist in the Kowhai Australasian Piano Concerto Competition.
 In 2000 he was awarded the NZ Young Performer of the Year for piano, and in 2002 appeared as a finalist in the prestigious NZ Young Musician of the year Competition.
 In the same year he won the inaugural NZ Kapiti Coast International Piano Competition.
 This awarded him his USA debut recital at the Temple Square Series in Salt Lake City.
 In 2006 he reached the finals of the MTNA National Young Artist Competition in the USA and later that year he performed with the Florida State University Philharmonia.

 As a young pianist Justin studied with Rae de Lisle, then in later years with Bryan Sayer, Read Gainsford, and Marian Hahn.
-He has also been privileged to play for Leon Fleisher, Roy Howat, Michael Houston, and John Perry in masterclass.
+He has also been privileged to play for Leon Fleisher, John Perry, Roy Howat, and Michael Houston in masterclass.
 Justin has earned a Bachelor of Music at the University of Auckland, a Masters of Music at Florida State University, and a Graduate Performance Diploma at the Peabody Institute.
 He is currently working towards a Doctorate in Music Performance and Literature studying with André Watts at the Indiana University Jacob’s School of Music.